John Ball Zoological Garden

-John Ball Zoological Garden is an urban park located on the west side of the city of Grand Rapids, Michigan, United States.
-The John Ball Zoo is situated on the ravines and bluffs along the west edge of the park.
+John Ball Zoo is located on the west side of the city of Grand Rapids, Michigan, United States.
+The John Ball Zoo is situated on the ravines and bluffs along the west edge of the property.

-The zoo houses more than 2,400 individual animals representing over 220 different species and is a significant regional attraction.
+The zoo houses more than 2,000 individual animals representing over 200 different species and is a significant regional attraction.
 With the Zoo School and Wildlife Conservation Fund, the zoo gives something back to the community and world as a whole.

-The zoo is an accredited member of the Association of Zoos and Aquariums (AZA), and was the first zoo in Michigan to receive accreditation.
+The zoo is an accredited member of the Association of Zoos and Aquariums, and was the first zoo in Michigan to receive accreditation.